A data-driven epidemic model with social structure for understanding the COVID-19 infection on a heavily affected Italian Province: Calibration and sensitivity of the S-SIAR model

 We summarize the parameters that have to be determined in \eqref{sir-closed} in order to have a model which permits to give reliable results.
 Coherently with the data at our disposal, we suppose the vaccination campaign not started yet.
 The parameters are the incidence rates $\Lambda(x,t)$, the recovery rates $\gamma_A(x),\gamma_I(x)$, the fraction of asymptomatic $\xi(x)$ per class of age and the initial pandemic situation.
-From the dataset we are able to obtain the distribution of the recovery rates $\gamma_A(x),\gamma_I(x)$ as explained in \ref{sec:stat} and the initial pandemic situation.
-The incidence rates and the fraction of asymptomatic are instead information that are extrapolated from the fitting with the dataset as detailed next.
+From the dataset we are able to obtain, as explained in Section \ref{sec:stat}, the distribution of the recovery rates $\gamma_A(x),\gamma_I(x)$ and the initial pandemic situation.
+The incidence rates and the fraction of asymptomatic are instead information that, as detailed next, are extrapolated from the fitting with the dataset.